Kgresmer/SpringWebApps/README.md

 # SpringWebApps

+These were all built when I was just learning Java and Spring and still in the bootcamp.
 Full stack web applications built with Java, JS, AJAX, JSON, JQuery, HTML/CSS, REST, Hibernate and MySQL.

 VendingMachineV2 is the most in depth complete application.